Overview

 - they have a Healthcare Provider Identifier – Individual (HPI-I), and

-- their registration by a registration authority, or membership of a professional association, is not conditional, suspended, cancelled, or lapsed.
+- their registration with a registration authority, or membership of a professional association, is not conditional, suspended, cancelled or lapsed.

-This ensures that all clinical information uploaded to the system is of the required quality and standard (i.e., a person with valid clinical expertise has authored them).
+This ensures that all clinical information uploaded to the system is of the required quality and standard (that is, a person with valid clinical expertise has authored them).

-*For example, a GP’s registration by the Medical Board may face suspension pending investigation for professional misconduct; or a dietitian’s professional membership in the Dietitians Association of Australia has lapsed because they haven’t paid their membership fees for more than six months.
-Staff registered with the Australian Health Practitioner Regulation Agency (Ahpra) will have been assigned an HPI-I through that registration.
+Staff registered with the Australian Health Practitioner Regulation Agency will have been assigned an HPI-I through that registration.
 Those who have not can register for an HPI-I through the Healthcare Identifiers Service, subject to eligibility.

 Note: Additional requirements apply to preparing and uploading shared health summaries.